 The representation is ____thousands, ____ hundred(s), ___ten(s) and ____ones

-But do students understand that there are also one thousand two hundred and thirty-five small cubes or units on the carpet and that this is one of the realities that is represented by the number 1235?
+Do students understand that there are also one thousand two hundred and thirty-five small cubes or ones on the carpet and that this is one of the realities that is represented by the number 1235?
 It is important to ask students to explain in different ways what is represented.
 For example, 1235 is also 1200 ones and 35 ones or 123 tens and 5 ones.

-The choice of materials available to students can also make a difference in the level of understanding of concepts.
-There are a variety of materials on the market to represent numbers: marbles, interlocking cubes, or any other object that can be used to count.
-Some of these materials clearly and concretely represent the magnitude relationship between ones, tens, hundreds… (e.g., the base ten material used in the previous photos).
+The choice of materials available to students can also make a difference in their development of conceptual understanding.
+There are a variety of commercial materials available to represent numbers: marbles, interlocking cubes, or any other object that can be used to count.
+Some of these materials clearly and concretely represent the magnitude relationship between ones, tens, hundreds… (for example, the base ten blocks used in the photos above).
 However, with other materials, this relationship is represented in a more abstract way.
-For example, on an abacus or a place value flip board, the grouping is represented according to the position of the digit from left to right, as in symbolic writing of numbers.
+For example, on an abacus or a place value flip chart, the grouping is represented according to the position of the digit from left to right, as in symbolic writing of numbers.

 By exposing students to a variety of manipulatives, teachers can help them develop a better understanding of numbers.

-Students can also represent numbers with semi-concrete materials (for example, illustration, number grid, number line).
+Students can also represent numbers with visuals (for example, illustration, hundreds chart, number line).

-Illustration: A number can be represented by drawings in order to illustrate certain groupings.
-For example, the number 376 can be illustrated by groupings of 50 as follows:
+Illustration: A number can be represented with drawings in order that show certain groupings or parts that compose it.
+For example, the number 376 can be illustrated by groupings as follows:

-Its illustration can also be related to the manipulatives.
+Illustration can also be related to manipulatives (hence the term "semi-concrete").

-Number Grid: The number grid to 100 is widely used in the primary grades.
-Although more difficult to manipulate, a grid of 1000 can help students in the junior grades to better understand numbers by allowing them to compare and contrast them.
+Hundreds Chart: The hundreds chart is widely used in the primary grades.
+Although more difficult to manipulate, a thousands chart can help students in the junior grades to better understand numbers by allowing them to compare and contrast them.

-Number Line : In the primary grades, students use and construct number lines to count in intervals or to identify the number of tens in a number.
+Number Lines: In the primary grades, students use and construct number lines to skip count or to identify the number of tens in a number.
 In the junior grades, the use and construction of a variety of number lines allows students to represent large numbers and recognize the relationships between them.
 Examples of number lines with the number 457 on them include the following:

-• number line with a scale of 250;
+• a number line with a scale of 250;

-• an open number line (not graduated) on which numbers are placed in relation to each other;
+• an open number line (not partitioned or divided) on which numbers are placed in relation to each other;

-• a vertical number line that presents numbers in ascending order upward and makes connections to other areas, including Sense of Space (for example, thermometer) and Data (for example, y-axis).
+• a vertical number line with numbers in ascending order upward and has applications in other areas, including Sense of Space (for example, thermometer) and Data (for example, y-axis).

 Symbolic Representations

 Numbers are represented symbolically by the digits that make them up.
-They are written from left to right in three-digit increments that make up the trillions, billions, millions, thousands and ones.
-Each of the brackets includes the hundreds (c), tens (d) and ones (u).
+They are written from left to right in three-digit increments, called perios, that make up the trillions, billions, millions, thousands and ones.
+Each of the brackets includes the hundreds (h), tens (t) and ones (o).

-Note: In English as well as in French, numbers are written by adding a space between the 3-digit increments (for example, 13 567 232).
-Although writing 4-digit numbers without using a space is accepted (for example, 3543), writing them with a space (for example, 3 543) is preferred.
+Note: In English as well as in French, numbers are written by adding a space between the 3-digit periods (for example, 13 567 232).
+Although writing 4-digit numbers without using a space is accepted (for example, 3543).

-Writing large numbers requires a good grasp of the concept of place value, otherwise a student asked to write symbolically "one thousand two hundred and thirteen" might write 1 000 200 13 or 1 000 213 or 1 200 13.
-It also requires an understanding of the identity rule to indicate the absence of a quantity in one of the positions.
+Writing large numbers requires a good grasp of place value, otherwise a student asked to write symbolically "one thousand two hundred and thirteen" might write 1 000 200 13 or 1 000 213 or 1 200 13.
+It also requires an understanding of zero as a placeholder to indicate the absence of a quantity in one of the positions.

-Here is an example of a reasoning that students could use to symbolically represent a large number such as six thousand four hundred:
+The following are examples of reasoning that students could use to symbolically represent a large number such as six thousand four hundred:

-• four hundred is represented by a 4 in the hundreds position of the units column.
-Since there is no indication for the tens and units position, two 0's must be added to fill these positions.
+• four hundred is represented by a 4 in the hundreds place of the ones period.
+Since there was nothing that came after four hundred, two 0's must be added to fill the tens and ones places.

 • six thousand four hundred written symbolically gives 6400.

-It is important to use concrete materials (place value mats, base 10 materials, abacuses) and effective questioning to allow the student to develop a sense of number.
+It is important to use concrete materials (place value mats, base ten materials, abacuses) and effective questioning to allow the student to develop a sense of number.

-Ten Frame: In the junior grades, the use of ten frames is another way to represent the value of the digits that make up large numbers.
+Ten Frames: In the junior grades, the use of ten frames is another way to represent the value of the digits that make up large numbers.

 Example